 By constantly striving for the very highest standards and letting quality permeate its entire operation, John Smedley has successfully forged a niche as a company that is synonymous with style across multiple channels.

 Online retailers considering making the move into the physical space will know what a big decision this is.
 But by focusing on your USPs, creating a niche for yourself and continuing your positive digital experience into the physical realm, there are plenty of ways to boost brand awareness and loyalty.

-Equally, if you’re a physical store looking to start an online shopping hub and embrace the world of ecommerce on a deeper level, Williams Commerce is perfectly placed to help you on your way.
+Equally, if you’re a physical retail store looking to start an online shopping hub and embrace the world of ecommerce sales on a deeper level, Williams Commerce is perfectly placed to help you on your way.
 Our ecommerce agency can help your retail ecommerce or B2B ecommerce project get off the ground.

 Whether you’re a major retailer or a small business, we have an exceptional digital marketing offering that can boost your online presence.
 This can ultimately help get more people interested and engaged with what you do.
 This includes PPC, SEO and social media services.